 The Washington state capital gains tax exempts long-term capital gains on:

-- Real estate (whether held directly or indirectly),
+- Real estate (if held directly and sometimes if held indirectly),

 - Assets held inside retirement accounts,